Amazon EKS

 User data

-aws.userData
+The aws.userData

-allows you to define node setup information.
-This option is empty by default and always expects a string value, whether it's a script for non-Bottlerocket images or TOML-formatted configuration for Bottlerocket images.
-You can provide this string directly using --set-string or load it from a file using --set-file.
+field allows you to define custom setup information for EC2 nodes.
+This field always expects a string value—either a shell script for non-Bottlerocket images or TOML-formatted configuration for Bottlerocket images.
+You can provide this string directly using --set-string

-), aws.userData
+), the aws.userData

 eksctl get cluster --region your-cluster-region --name your-cluster-name -o json \